pryv/source-licenser/README.md

 # Source Licenser

-Add license information to source files:

-- Recursively checks all files in a directory
-- Detects existing license content and replaces it if needed
-- Can be extended for other file types

-How it works:

-- Actions are defined per fileTypes ex: `.js` , `README.md`, `package.json`.
-- Actions can be:
-  - `header`:  Add license text at the beginning of the file.
-Comment characters can be defined.

-    ​	Example: for `.js` file add

-    ```javascript
-    /**
-     * license content
-     */
-    ```

-  - `footer`: Add license text at the end of the file.
-Comment characters can be defined.
-  - `json`: Add or complete fields of json files.
-(Ex: package.json)
-  - `siblingLicenseFile`: Add a `LICENSE` text file at the same level as the matching file.
+Add license information to source files.
+Checks target files, looks for existing license content and replaces it if needed.
+Supports header, footer, json and sibling license file content, with variable substitution and a couple of other useful features.

+1. Define search patterns for the target files in your configuration, e.g. `**/*.js`
+2. Define the action(s) to be taken for each pattern, such as adding/updating header comments in source files, a footer section in a doc, properties in a JSON file or a `LICENSE` file
+3. Put in your license text (default or custom per action)
+4. Use variable substitutions to keep it DRY

 ## Usage

 ### Install

-`npm install source-licenser [-g]`
+`npm install [-g] source-licenser`

 ### Setup

 Define a configuration file as per your needs (see below).
-You can also use `config/licenser-config.yml` as inspiration.
+You can also use the licenser's [own config file](./config/licenser-config.yml) as inspiration.

 ### Run